 15.3.
 Coherence - cross domain

-The variable of building permits granted for new buildings is compared with these variables like the new residential and non-residential buildings completed and the new residential and non-residential buildings whose construction has been started.
+The variable of building permits granted for new buildings is compared with variables such as new residential and non-residential buildings completed, as well as new residential and non-residential buildings whose construction has been started.

-Statistical information about new buildings and dwellings whose construction has been started and completed is obtained, available, and published in the same frequency, as statistical information about new buildings and dwellings for which building permits were granted.
+Statistical information on new buildings and dwellings whose construction has started and been completed is obtained, made available, and published at the same frequency as statistical information on new buildings and dwellings for which building permits have been granted.

-The correlation coefficient between these two variables like new buildings for which building permits were granted and new buildings completed is medium (it's 0.61) in 6 years term lag.
+The correlation coefficient between new buildings for which building permits were granted and new buildings completed is medium (it's 0.65) with a time lag of 6 years.

-The correlation coefficient between these two variables like new buildings for which building permits were granted and new buildings whose construction has been started is medium (it's 0.69) in 1 years term lag.
+The correlation coefficient between new buildings for which building permits were granted and new buildings whose construction has started is strong (it's 0.71) with a time lag of 1 year.

 The data on new buildings for which building permits were granted are not confronted with other data of statistical domains because there are no other data sources on building permits.

-Statistical information about the indicators of new building permits which are issued is inconsistent between different statistical domains.
+Statistical information on indicators of new building permits which are issued is inconsistent between different statistical domains.

 15.4.
 Coherence - internal